Have you ever opened several tabs on Google Chrome and when back on the first tab, it refreshes automatically?

-3. Chrome requires you to restart the browser, click Relaunch Now.
+3. Chrome requires you to restart the browser, and click Relaunch Now.
 Make sure your work has been saved before closing the browser.

 Tab Discarding ability was designed to lower the memory consumption of Chrome.
 Hence, disabling the feature means one of the memory management components of Chrome has no longer working.
 When the computer activities cross the limit, it will warn the user “Your computer is low on memory” and forces many running apps to be killed to free up some space.

-Does pinned tab preventing auto-refresh?
+Does pinned tab prevent auto-refresh?

 Tab discarding will discards tabs in this order:

-- Tabs selected a long time ago
+- Tabs were selected a long time ago

 - Tabs selected recently